Quantum Mechanics in Terms of Realism

-In 1927 in his fundamental paper on the quantum theory of the emission and absorption of radiation Dirac$^{(223)}$ derived, among other things, the Einstein {\it A} and $B$ coefficients and hence Planck's law by means of a new procedure, which had first been introduced by Born and Jordan$^{(224)}$ and in the famous three-man work on matrix mechanics by Born, Heisenberg and Jordan.$^{(225)}$ The procedure consisted in turning some canonically conjugate variables of the Hamilton formalism into operators satisfying the canonical commutation relation, such as between position and momentum.
-Here the now familiar creation and annihilation operators $a^{\hbox{\dag }}$ and $a$ (in present notation) showed up for the first time.
-In the same paper Dirac showed that this procedure was equivalent with Schr\"odinger's configuration space treatment with symmetrical wave functions.
-The equivalence was subsequently elaborated and extended by Jordan, Klein and Wigner$^{(226-230)}$ to include antisymmetric wave func tions, i.e. fermions, in which case anticommutators were to replace the commutators.
-In 1932 Fock$^{(108)}$ gave a lucid summary of these developments, and he showed that the restriction to a configuration space of fixed dimen sion can easily be overcome.
-This he made particularly clear by casting Schr\"odinger's configuration-space formalism into the form of the Fock, occupation-number, or $N$ representation,$^{(108,110)}$ which we have already discussed in Sec.~3.1.
-In this representation the total number of parti cles no longer appears explicitly, and this makes it possible to apply the formalism to systems in which the total number of particles is not conserved, as for example to the photons in a cavity.
+In 1927 in his fundamental paper on the quantum theory of the emission and absorption of radiation Dirac \cite{Dir27} derived, among other things, the Einstein {\emph A} and $B$ coefficients and hence Planck's law by means of a new procedure, which had first been introduced by Born and Jordan \cite{Bor25} and in the famous three-man work on matrix mechanics by Born, Heisenberg and Jordan \cite{Bor26}.
+The procedure consisted in turning some canonically conjugate variables of the Hamilton formalism into operators satisfying the canonical commutation relation, such as between position and momentum.
+Here the now familiar creation and annihilation operators $a^{\mbox{\dag }}$ and $a$ (in present notation) showed up for the first time.
+In the same paper Dirac, and later Tomonaga \cite{Tom}, showed that this procedure was equivalent with Schr\"odinger's configuration space treatment with symmetrical wave functions.
+The equivalence was subsequently elaborated and extended by Jordan, Klein and Wigner \cite{Jor27a} - \cite{Jor28} to include antisymmetric wave functions, i.e. fermions, in which case anticommutators were to replace the commutators.
+In 1932 Fock \cite{Foc32b} gave a lucid summary of these developments, and he showed that the restriction to a configuration space of fixed dimension can easily be overcome.
+This he made particularly clear by casting Schr\"odinger's configuration-space formalism into the form of the Fock, occupation-number, or $N$ representation \cite{Foc32b}, \cite{Schw66}.
+In this representation the total number of particles no longer appears explicitly, and this makes it possible to apply the formalism to systems in which the total number of particles is not conserved, as for example to the photons in a cavity.